wHAT TO EXPECT AT nAKAMUN

 After you Register

 Once you’ve registered, be sure to check your inbox for a confirmation email (check junk mail folder!).
-There you will see reminders for packing lists, drop-off and pick-up times, and any other helpful information.
+There you will see reminders for packing lists, drop-off and pick-up times, our Parent Handbook, and any other helpful information.

-Follow along on Facebook, Youtube and Instagram as we serve up plenty of video and photo updates throughout each week.
+Follow along on Facebook, Youtube and Instagram as we serve up video and photo updates throughout each week.

 Still have questions?